Ari-healthcare-data/Clinical-Operations-Dashboard/documentation/methodology.md

 ---
 ---

-## Day 5- Visulizing the Data in Power BI
+## Day 5- Visualizing the Data in Power BI

 ### KPI Definitions